People pack into the Uptown Food Market.

 Advertising

 If you need another reason to get outside this summer, NYC street fairs take over various blocks in all five boroughs when the weather gets warmer.
-While frolicking along the city's sidwalks, snack on sensational eats from the best restaurants in NYC and score stellar throwback wares and antiques as you would find at our city’s finest vintage clothing stores.
+While frolicking along the city's sidewalks, snack on sensational eats from the best restaurants in NYC, score stellar throwback wares, and shop local.

-As enjoyable as eating and shopping can be, there are many more things to do outside, from rocking out at outdoor concerts to peeping at some street art.
+As enjoyable as eating and shopping can be, there are many more things to do outside, from rocking out at music festivals to admiring some outdoor art.
 Take advantage of the beautiful weather, including awesome free things to do, while the streets are full of fun.

 RECOMMENDED: Full guide to things to do in the summer in NYC